Average But Inspired

 This modern vintage dining room makeover features a peel and stick wall mural that has been framed to serve as art, and an acacia bowl accent wall.

-This wall mural was the perfect solution for this wall because the thermostat is placed in a very inconvenient spot.
+This dark floral wall mural was the perfect solution for this wall because the thermostat is placed in a very inconvenient spot.
 That thermostat, plus the fact that there are pocket doors in the wall, meant that I couldn’t nail into the wall or hang artwork in a way that made sense here.
 So, I cut the mural around the thermostat and then painted the thermostat black to blend in.

 My peel and stick mural gave me the look of artwork without disturbing the thermostat or the pocket doors.